Eyelor/docker-zadanie1-geoip-server-basic/zadanie1.md

 });
 ```

-Server app was tested on public server, because on localhost shows only local address.
-For testing VPN was used on British server to confirm that server working also for public responses.
+The server app was tested on a public server, because on localhost it only shows the local address.
+For testing, a VPN was used on a British server to confirm that the server works also for public responses.

 ![Client IP Public VPN](screenshots/client-ip-public-vpn.jpg)